CraftAcademy/library-challenge/README.md

 I want a list of the availble books to include titles and author

 As a Library
-In order to have the correct avilibilty/storage of books I want the list of books to be updated after a checkout
+In order to have the correct availabilty of books
+I want the list of books to be updated after a checkout

 As a Library
-In order to inform visitors about the returning date of books I want the returning date on a specifik book
+In order to inform visitors about the returning date of books I want the returning date on a specific book

 As a Library
-In order to have the correct avilibilty/storage of books I want the list of books to be updated after a check-in
+In order to have the correct availabilty of books
+I want the list of books to be updated after a check-in

 As a Library
-In order to know who has checkouted a specifik book
+In order to know who has checkouted a specific book
 I want checkouted books to be connected to a specific visitor by name